MaloneyB52/Lovett_Class_WUSTL_Group_Project/README.md

 Questions they hope to answer with the data:

-	1) Which states experience persons crimes most?
+	1) How often do person crimes occur in each state?
-	2) Which states experience property crimes most?
+	2) How often do property crimes occur in each state?
 	3) Is there a correlation between population and crime?
 	4) Is there a correlation between number of police agencies and crime?
 	5) What is the percentage breakdown of offenders regarding gender?